 Every so often, Neuras, the eccentric pilot of the Gauntlet Runner, would stop for sightseeing, and the party would be bestowed with one of the most breathtaking views of their lifetime and a small dose of lore drop to further flesh out Metaphor's fascinating world.

-And just like that, Metaphor induces a strong feeling of going on a life-changing adventure with your best friends in a faraway land.
+And just like that, Metaphor elevates a strong unyielding feeling of going on a life-changing adventure with your best friends in a faraway land, like any good fantasy experience.

 In Metaphor ReFantazio, there are fewer social links to pursue than in the Persona games, but they are all so incredibly fleshed out that I have nothing to complain about.

-While all these characters are unique with different personalities, what connects them all is their troubling past, tangled in the web of insecurities, prejudices, and unwillingness to embrace change.
+While all these characters are unique and have different personalities, what connects them all is their troubling past, tangled in the web of insecurities, prejudices, and unwillingness to embrace change.

 It’s one thing to see high-school teenagers take off their masks of illusion, only to discover their true potential.
 It’s more harrowing, inexplicably empowering to witness adults rip out their cold, sheltered hearts to the piercing winds of reality and learn to dream again.

 Their stories are full of grief, brought to life by top-notch voice acting across the board.
-Every earnest conversation with these characters is heartwarming, with enough power to make a grown man cry buckets of tears.
+Every earnest conversation with these characters is full of heart, with enough power to make a grown man cry buckets of tears.

-Since every comrade is of a different tribe, their social links are a direct portal to that tribe’s beliefs and cultures.
-While stories of Heismay, the former knight of a shunned out minority tribe Eugief, or Eupha, a pagan priestess who had idealized her death countless times for the sake of a ritual, are more susceptible to sympathy, in Metaphor's world, injustice and inequality aren’t limited to those of lower status, even if that seem that way initially.
+Since every comrade is of a different tribe, their social links are a direct portal to that tribe’s beliefs, cultures, and ideologies.
+While stories of Heismay, the former knight of a shunned out minority tribe Eugief, or Eupha, a pagan priestess who had idealized her death countless times for the sake of a ritual, are more susceptible to sympathy, in Metaphor's world, injustice and inequality aren’t limited to those of lower status, even if that seems that way initially.

-Strohl, the Clemar noble who is the first companion you meet, has immense survival guilt since a Human monster burned down his village.
+Strohl, the Clemar noble who is also the game's first companion, suffers from survival guilt since a Human monster burned down his village.
 Going through Strohl's redemption arc is just as heavy and profound of an experience as any other main character in the game.

 What caught me off guard, however, were the stories of people outside of the main cast.
 Alonzo, a Nidia con artist, has one of the best-written arcs in the game, full of unexpected twists and revelations that kept me on edge until its final moments.